 The First National Bank Of Plainfield

-The First National Bank Of Plainfield in Indiana printed $414,210 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1903 and stopped printing money in 1935, which equals a 33 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Plainfield issued 4 different types and denominations of national currency.
+The First National Bank Of Plainfield in New Jersey printed $5,804,770 dollars worth of national currency.
+Once a bank issues that much money there really isn’t much room for rare issues.
+However, there are certainly exceptions to every rule.
+This national bank opened in 1864 and stopped printing money in 1932, which equals a 69 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The First National Bank Of Plainfield issued 16 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Plainfield was located in Hendricks County.
-It was assigned charter number 7011.
+For the record, The First National Bank Of Plainfield was located in Union County.
+It was assigned charter number 447.